theshubhamtripathi/Freelancing-Club-ML-Task-Round/README.md

-# Data Analysis and Machine Learning Project
+# Freelancing Club
+ML Task Round

 This project demonstrates data analysis and machine learning techniques on a cleaned dataset.
 The work is divided into two main tasks:
 1. **K-Means Clustering and Statistical Analysis**